lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The Rule does not describe how to delineate each field in the original packet header.
 This must be known from the compressor/decompressor.
 The rule only describes the compression/decompression behavior for each header field.
 In the rule, the Field Descriptions are listed in the order in which the fields appear in the packet header.

-The Rule also describes the compressed header fields that are transmitted and their position in the rule, which is used for data serialization on the compressor side and data deserialization on the decompressor side.
+The Rule also describes the compression residue which is transmitted in the same order as the one used by the Field Description in the Rule.

 The Context describes the header fields and its values with the following entries:

 * Field ID (FID) is a unique value to define the header field.

 * Field Length (FL) is the length of the field in bits for fixed values or a type (variable, token length) for variable values.
+The length of a header field is defined in the specific standard document.

 * Field Position (FP): in case several occurences of a field exist in the header, FP indicatess which one is targeted.
 The default position is 1.